Grimmys/PokeTCGBot/README.md

 Fill also the required config values in the "Required config parameters to replace" section in `config.py` file.

-Before the first start-up, you also need to manually fetch the collection of cards by running `scripts/fetch_cards.py`.
+Before the first start-up, you may want to manually fetch the collection of cards to have the latest updated version by running `scripts/fetch_cards.py`.

 > :warning: **It will take some time to fetch the whole collection of cards**, so be patient